Accumulation Distribution Indicator – 4 Entry Triggers and Trade Examples

 3. On Balance Volume and Accumulation Distribution

-It pretty much looks the same way as the A/D and the signals it gives are interpreted the same way.
-In this manner, the two tools could be combined into a trading strategy.
+Similarly, the OBV pretty much looks the same way as the A/D and the signals it gives are interpreted the same way.

 However, the two indicators could sometimes diverge.
 The ADL could move upwards, while the OBV could move downwards.